crescent-network/crescent/docs/cli/liquidity.md

 # and improve performance issue.
 #
 # In regards of the `amount` field, it is how many ATOM you want to buy.
-# In this scenario, OfferCoinAmount/OrderPrice is the maximum amount you can buy.
+# It is important to note that OfferCoinAmount/OrderPrice is the maximum amount you can buy and
-# The amount value multiply by order price cannot be more than the offer coin amount.
+# the amount value multiply by order price cannot be more than the offer coin amount.
+#
+# To describe the CLI below,
+# it means you want to buy 17241379 amount of uatom by offering 50000000uusd with an order price of 2.9, which is lower than
+# the current last price of the pair.
+# You are placing an order with an intention to wait until your order is matched and executed at 2.9.
 #
 # Make a limit order to buy
 crescentd tx liquidity limit-order 1 buy 50000000uusd uatom 2.9 17241379 \
 --chain-id localnet \